jimmoffitt/data-stores/schemas/schemas.md

 Collection of things related to designing and deploying relational database schemas.
 These SQL queries that can be used to create tables in any tool that executes SQL commands.
 If you manually design/build your tables, you can usually export the SQL that would recreate them.

+Initial questions/decisions:
+[] Store Tweet and User IDs as strings or INTs?
+Parsing id_strs (strings), but store as long INTs?

 ## Code snippets